Max's Story: Managing Autism with Holistic Care, Perseverance, and Hope

 He wasn’t at all affectionate, on most days now and that truly breaks a parents heart.

 I just knew it wasn’t our parenting; maybe it was just a boy thing as my other two children were 13 & 10 and were very affectionate children.
-I now cringe at my outlook on how I perceived parenting and how children should behave because I saw myself as a perfect parent.
+I now cringe at my outlook on how I perceived parenting and how children should behave because I saw myself as a perfect single mum.
 I had two girls I could take anywhere, their manners were impeccable, and the comments I received on how well behaved my girls were just showed me how good of a mother I was.
 If a child played up poorly in public in the past, I would judge and think it’s all the parent’s fault they have no idea how to bring a child up; I would never let my child do that to me in public.
-Then I met my wonderful husband, and we had a beautiful baby boy; he was a surprise from the word go, so as you can imagine our surprise when we believed that Max may have Autism and how you as a parent, find it very easy to get stuck in denial & put your head in the sand.

 Max had many other behaviours we watched slowly emerge his love and fascination for ceiling fans was to the point obsessed he would also spin around in circles & not get dizzy.
-He was lucky to get 4-6 hours’ sleep & any chance of escaping to play with drains was an obsession for him so we had to put a pool gate up in our new home for his safety, so he couldn’t get out at 2am and escape while we were asleep.... he really was a Houdini.
+He was lucky to get 4-6 hours’ sleep & any chance of escaping to play with drains was an obsession for him so we had to put a pool gate up in the family room of our new home for his safety, so he couldn’t get out at 2am and escape while we were asleep.... he really was a Houdini.

 Other things became noticeable when he was at kindy.
 We found Max did not fit in very well with the other children; he was happy to play on his own & many of the kindergarten teachers could not handle him, so he would be placed outside and left on his own, while the children would play inside.
 Then Max started to cry as soon as we would turn the corner to the street of his kindergarten, then I knew something was wrong, he wasn’t a sooky kid.
 I knew it was because he felt he was being rejected, who wouldn’t all the kids are inside while he is out on his own; he was not a child to cry; he could fall over and cut himself and get right up again without a tear.